-We have audited the financial statements of Tokio Marine Life Insurance Malaysia Bhd., which comprise the statement of financial position as at 31 December 2013, the statements of income, comprehensive income, changes in equity and cash flows of the Company for the financial year then ended, and a summary of significant accounting policies and other explanatory notes, as set out on pages 13 to 90.
+We have audited the financial statements of Tokio Marine Life Insurance Malaysia Bhd. on pages 14 to 88, which comprise the statement of financial position as at 31 December 2015, the statements of income, comprehensive income, changes in equity and cash flows of the Company for the financial year then ended, and a summary of significant accounting policies and other explanatory notes, as set out on Note 2 to Note 35.